Speed Up Muscle Recovery After Workouts

 Manage Stress

 Did you know that stress can slow down muscle recovery?
-High stress levels can interfere with sleep, hormone balance, and overall well-being—all of which affect how fast your body heals.
+High stress levels can interfere with sleep, Did you know stress slows muscle recovery?
+High stress raises cortisol levels, which can affect sleep, hormones, and healing.

 Train Smart with Progressive Overload